mjebdev/harbour-quaycentral/README.md

 - A 1Password.com account.
 - An active network connection.
-- Installation of version 2.x of the 1Password command-line tool in /usr/bin, usr/local/bin, or another directory in your $PATH.
+- Installation of version 2.6.1 or later of the 1Password command-line tool in /usr/bin, usr/local/bin, or another directory in your $PATH.
 More info:<br>
     https://developer.1password.com/docs/cli/get-started/
 - Addition of the shorthand "quaycentsfos" to your device's CLI.
 This avoids the need for QC to store your address for signing in (in most cases 'my' but not always).
 More info on adding the shorthand:<br>
     https://developer.1password.com/docs/cli/sign-in-manually/#set-a-custom-account-shorthand